open-make/openmakewebsite/content/blog/2021-10-07-kickoff/index.en.md

 ---

-> [name=Julien Colomb] the images saved on the website repo will not show here, do not worry about them I will have a final check.

 On October 7th 2021, the Open.Make project kickoff
 meeting took place at the Charité campus in Mitte.
 The three research partners/labs, the